eisenzopf/redactomatic/README.md

 ## Supported Entities

 The following entities are supported by default by Redactomatic.
-The Spacy [English NER model](https://spacy.io/models/en) is trained from the [Ontonotes 5.0 corpus](https://catalog.ldc.upenn.edu/docs/LDC2013T19/OntoNotes-Release-5.0.pdf) and therefore uses the 18 entity types from that corpus plus the additional entity types that were added to Redactomatic.
+The Spacy [English NER model](https://spacy.io/models/en) is trained from the [Ontonotes 5.0 corpus](https://catalog.ldc.upenn.edu/docs/LDC2013T19/OntoNotes-Release-5.0.pdf) and therefore uses the 18 entity types from that corpus.
+Additional entity types are also added by Redactomatic.
 The *[LAUGHTER]* tag is specific to NICE Nexidia transcription.
 Some numeric types such as *[ADDRESS]*, are not supported for voice transcriptions yet.
-If an entity cannot be anonymized, in the case of a text entity, the redaction tag will be deleted and replaced with an empty string;
+If an entity cannot be anonymized, in the case of a text entity, the redaction tag will be deleted and replaced with an empty string.

+The following entities are supported by the core configuration of redactomatic.
+Other custom entities can be added by the user.

 | Entity Type                                      | Redaction Tag | Parsers      | Voice Support | Chat Support | Can be Anonymized |
 | ------------------------------------------------ | ------------- | ------------ | ------------- | ------------ | ----------------- |